Facebook Pixel Code

 By Adem Selita

-All in all, most people that ask this question can be overly optimistic about their financial situation and timelines for becoming debt free.
+All in all, some people that ask this question can be overly optimistic about their financial situation and timelines for becoming debt free.
 Now optimism is a great thing but if you’ve accrued a large enough amount of credit card debt in which you are considering enrolling in a debt relief program, you will probably want to hold off from applying for a home mortgage.
-That’s my professional opinion of course, feel free to make your own and use your own decision-making process but there is an order to how things should ideally occur.
+That’s my professional opinion so please form your own opinion and use your own decision-making process.
+However, there is typically an order to how things should ideally occur.
+And if you are purchasing a home you'll really want to get all your ducks in a row.

 Buying A Home or Getting Out of Debt?

 Before we begin, you will need to ask yourself some questions if you’re trying to decide between one or the other.
-Can you arguably afford a home without first paying off your debt and reducing your debt to income ratio?
-Will you even qualify for a home with your current financial situation?
+Can you afford a home without first paying off your debt and reducing your debt to income ratio?
+Will you qualify for a home with your current financial situation?
 These are all valid questions to ask yourself before deciding on whether you want to focus on buying a home or getting out of debt first.
 Be realistic with yourself and set realistic goals.
 Otherwise you will be caught in between two completely different paths.
 One path involves you putting all your effort towards attaining home ownership.
 The other involves you cleaning up your financial situation, paying down your debt and starting fresh.
 After which you will have a better footing and starting ground for your financial future and a clean slate to buy a home.
+The second option will take longer but it'll save you a lot of headaches and really provide you with clarity of mind.

 Financial Order to Becoming a Homeowner

 First, you should aspire to eliminate any and all unsecured credit card debt.
 Unsecured debt is usually the largest culprit of high interest rate debt.
-Once you’ve taken care of your credit card debt you can then begin to start saving money.
-Once you have saved up a reasonable amount of money you can then start the process of beginning to think about credit preparedness and so forth.
-Your first and main concern should always be to save up enough money for a down payment so you can buy a home.
+Once you’ve taken care of your credit card debt you can make a plan to start saving money each and every month.
+Once you have saved up a reasonable amount of money, you can then begin the process of becoming more credit prepared for the home purchase.
+Your first and main concern should always be to save up enough money for a down payment, so you can buy a home.
 However, if you are applying for a mortgage, credit is also going to play an important part with regards to home ownership since your score will have a significant impact on your interest rate!

 Being Financially Prepared Before Credit Prepared

 With regards to being a homeowner, it’s often times more important to become financially prepared with a large enough down payment on a home more than anything else.
 A home down payment is going to be the number one hurdle you face if you're an aspiring homeowner.
-This is always going to be the case, because if you don’t have enough money for a required down payment or don’t meet minimum debt to income requirements, your credit score isn’t going to do you much good.
+This hold true, because if you don’t have enough money for a required down payment or don’t meet minimum debt to income requirements, your credit score isn’t going to do you much good.
+Moreover, many people buy homes with cash and don't apply for a mortgage whatsoever.
+In that scenario, you don't need a credit score, since you aren't actually borrowing any money.

 Credit Ramifications of Doing a Debt Relief Program

 Doing a debt relief program can have negative credit ramifications.
 Since you’ll become past due and won’t actively be making your monthly minimum payments, you’ll likely see a negative impact to your credit score.
-However this also depends on your current situation and you credit score, if you are already late you'll impact will be less severe than someone who has no latenesses.
-You can offset that impact by making timely payments on your other debts but this beginning drop is usually unavoidable (unless your score has already taken a hit where you probably won’t feel much of a dip anyway).
+However this also depends on your current situation and your current credit score.
+If you are already behind on payments, you're impact will be less severe than someone who has no latenesses.
+You can also offset that impact by making timely payments on your other debts but this beginning drop is usually unavoidable (unless your score has already taken a hit where you probably won’t feel much of a dip anyway).

 How long should I wait?

-You definitely don’t want to apply for a mortgage during the beginning of your debt relief program.
-You’ll want to most likely wait until you’ve finished successfully paying everything off.
-If you’ve successfully paid down your credit card debt and completed the program you are well on your path to becoming a homeowner.
-It’s time for you to consider saving up as much as is possible for your down payment so that you can qualify for a mortgage (assuming your goal is to get one, if you have the available cash you don’t actually need to get a mortgage).
+You definitely don’t want to apply for a mortgage during the beginning of your debt relief program, that would be a big mistake.
+These things need to be a little better planned.
+You’ll most likely want to wait until you’ve finished successfully paying everything off.
+If you’ve successfully paid down your credit card debt and have money for a down payment you are well on your way to becoming a homeowner.
+If that's the case, you should consider saving up as much money as possible for your down payment so that you can qualify for a mortgage (assuming your goal is to get one).

 What Happens If I Acquire a Windfall of Cash?